RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 VASP
 ----

-VASP is a licensed software and is only available to users whose labs paid for the license.
-Users must be in specific groups in order to access this software.
+| :red:`VASP is a licensed software and is only available to users whose labs paid for the license`.

-In order to be in a specific vasp group we need a confirmation from your PI who bought the license and we need to have a record of such license.
+| See :ref:`licensed software` for details.

 1. VASP versions 5.4.4 and 6.1.2